-Glycidyl methacrylate (GMA) was grafted onto styrene-butadiene rubber (SBR) and silica by solution grafting process.
-Successful grafting onto rubber and silica was confirmed by Fourier-transform infrared (FTIR) spectra, when the peaks at 1149, 842, and 1729 cm-1 attributed to the C-O stretching, the epoxy group, and the C=O stretching vibration of the GMA monomer respectively were followed.
-After grafting onto the silica surface, the peak at 842 cm-1 in the spectra disappeared which confirmed the grafting reaction through the epoxy group.
-Grafting onto SBR was also confirmed by proton nuclear magnetic resonance (NMR) spectroscopy and SBR-GMA interaction was shown using two-dimensional proton NMR spectroscopy.
+Glycidyl methacrylate (GMA) was grafted onto styrene butadiene rubber (SBR) and silica by a solution grafting process.
+Successful grafting onto rubber and silica was confirmed by Fourier-transform infrared (FTIR) spectrometry, with the peaks at 1149, 842, and 1729 cm−1 attributed to the C–O stretching, the epoxy group, and the C=O stretching vibration of the GMA monomer, respectively.
+After grafting onto the silica surface, the peak at 842 cm−1 in the spectra disappeared, confirming the grafting reaction through the epoxy group.
+Grafting onto SBR was also confirmed by proton nuclear magnetic resonance (1H NMR) spectroscopy, and the SBR-GMA interaction was shown using two-dimensional 1H NMR spectroscopy.
 The grafted products were further characterized by thermogravimetric analysis (TGA) and differencial scanning calorimetry.
-Grafting density and grafting weight percentage of GMA grafted silica was calculated using TGA.
-10 and 20 percent GMA grafted SBR and 20 percent GMA grafted silica compounds and their vulcanizates were prepared.
-Rubber-silica interaction through grafted GMA was shown using FTIR spectroscopy, for both types of vulcanizates.
-Dispersion of pristine and GMA modified silica onto the SBR matrix was quantified using Scanning Electron Microscopy (SEM) and Atomic Force Microscopy (AFM).
-Mechanical and dynamic mechanical properties of these GMA-modified vulcanizates were studied and compared with previously reported 3-Octanoylthio-1-propyltriethoxysilane (OTPES) modified vulcanizates.
-Effect of the state of dispersion of silica onto the physico-mechanical properties of the vulcanizates was investigated.
-The properties of the non-silane modified systems were comparable with and in some cases superior to that of the new mercapto silane-modified systems in the energy-efficient tire application.
+Grafting density and grafting weight percentage of GMA-grafted silica were calculated using TGA: 10 and 20% GMA-grafted SBR and 20% GMA-grafted silica compounds and their vulcanizates were prepared.
+Rubber–silica interaction through grafted GMA was shown using FTIR spectroscopy for both types of vulcanizates.
+Dispersion of pristine and GMA-modified silica onto the SBR matrix was quantified using scanning electron microscopy and atomic force microscopy.
+Mechanical and dynamic mechanical properties of these GMA-modified vulcanizates were studied and compared with those of previously reported 3-octanoylthio-1-propyltriethoxysilane–modified vulcanizates.
+The effect of the state of dispersion of silica onto the physico-mechanical properties of the vulcanizates was investigated.
+The properties of the non-silane–modified systems were comparable with, and in some cases superior to, that of the new mercapto silane-modified systems in the energy-efficient tire application.